earlbellinger/mesa-summer-school-2022/source/minilab-2.rst

         end if
     end if

-Note that we are only saving the dipole mode with the lowest inertia.
+Notice here that we are only saving the dipole mode with the lowest inertia.

 .. _minilab-2-add-hist-cols: